Close Menu

-Itchy Skin During Pregnancy: Treatment for Fast Relief
+Itchy Skin During Pregnancy: Symptoms, Causes and Treatment

 As your body expands to accommodate the baby, many pregnant women experience mild itching on the belly, hips, thighs, and breasts.
 A lot of pregnant women also complain of itching in their palms and soles.
 According to experts, this itch is due to an increase in the quantity of estrogen.
 The condition usually vanishes soon after delivery.